rhollings/rhollings/README.md

 ### Hi I'm Rod 👋

-I'm a developer, seeking work as a software developer where I can have the opportunity to contribute to an innovative company while continuing to learn.
+I'm a developer, seeking work as an entry/junior level software engineer where I can have the opportunity to contribute to a dynamic and result-oriented company .
 Passionate about learning and challenging myself.
-Feel free to <a href="https://rhollings.github.io/personal_portfolio/#contact">contact</a> me 😁
+Feel free to <a href="https://rhollings.github.io/personal_portfolio/#projects">check out my work</a> 😁

 ## 🔥 Streak stats